GN 2579 was another S2 class 4-8-4, seen here with its tender in Minneapolis.

 Photo by Terry Thompson

 The "aux" tender is of a "Vanderbilt" design with a cylindrical tank for water and a characteristic angled tank for oil.
+It was built by Baldwin for the Great Northern Railway's S2 Class Northerns.
 Specifications:

 Weight of tender loaded: 326,900 lbs.